-Data collected for each program in the system will be retained for the duration of the individual program, and retained as part of research records for the required period of at least 6 years after the end of the fiscal year when the project was completed.
+Data collected for each individual project in PETALS will be retained for the duration of the individual project, and retained in the PETALS parent application as part of research records for the required period of at least 6 years after the end of the fiscal year when the project was completed, following guidance of VHA Record Control Schedule 10-1, Item 8300.6 (VHA Record Control Schedule (RCS 10-1)).
+The data will only remain on the PETALS CS for approximately 15 minutes before being transferred to the PETALS parent application.